ckicin123/math-console/README.md

 # matricies functions

 in my school i was taught matricies and to make sure i knew them i made these algorithms to calculate matricies, i have not been taught matricies beyond a 3x3, i feel like it's self explanatory how it goes beyond a 3x3 but i do not want to waste my time on making the functions work for any size matrix (the ones that require getting the minor of matrices) as i could very well just not know how to actually calculate them anyways

+# note()

+you need to make a file called "noteData.txt" in the same directory as the python file to use this, this isn't helpful so don't care much about it unless your curious this will take data and put it in encrypted format but...well the encryption is in the code and this is a public repository sooo................yeah sorta useless. if you wanna use it for quick note taking it does work though